 The landscape of potential legal issues applicable to datasets is complex and will vary based on content, jurisdiction, and application~(e.g.~\cite{isight}).
-Therefore, it will be important for dataset creators and providers to consistently assess them over time, especially during periods of dramatic changes in the law, such as when GDPR was implemented in May 2018, when the US-EU Privacy Shield replaced the data protection Safe Harbor Framework, or if, for example, the EU AI ACT becomes law~\cite{schwartz2019structuring,veale2021demystifying}.
-Whether particular jurisdictional laws apply to the creation or distribution of particular datasets is a very fact-dependent question that may require consultation with legal advisors.
-Jurisdictional challenges also raise questions as to how deprecation would work across different jurisdictions with different legal regulations and restrictions.
-This is an important consideration, which we addressed below by suggesting the proposed repository note jurisdictional differences and, if applicable, support the use of geo-fence techniques to control access to the dataset going forward.
+Therefore, it will be important for dataset creators and providers to consistently assess them over time, especially during periods of dramatic changes in the law, such as when GDPR was implemented in May 2018, when the US-EU Privacy Shield replaced the data protection Safe Harbor Framework, or if, for example, the EU AI Act becomes law~\cite{schwartz2019structuring,veale2021demystifying}.
+Jurisdictional challenges also raise questions as to how deprecation would work across different jurisdictions, with different legal regulations and restrictions.
+This is an important consideration, which we address below by suggesting the proposed centralized repository note jurisdictional differences and, if applicable, support the use of geo-fence techniques to control access to the dataset going forward.